codingarrow/my_rental/README.md

 Bash	        any	        Runs rebuild.sh (built into macOS/Linux;
                                 on Windows use WSL or Git Bash)	             bash --version

-Everything else (Python 3.12, Flask) is installed inside the container automatically from the Dockerfile — you do not need Python installed on the host for Option B.
+Everything else (Python 3.12, Flask) is installed inside the container automatically from the Dockerfile — you do not need Python installed on the host for Option 2.

 Installing Podman
 macOS: brew install podman then podman machine init && podman machine start